-The new Omega Speedmaster Moonwatch Chronograph (Ref.
-3184.108.40.206.01.001) automatic wrist watch is now available in an exclusive “orange” gold body that looks even more gorgeous accented by black dial, black ceramic bezel and extremely comfortable Alligator leather strap of the same color.
+The Omega Speedmaster Moonwatch Chronograph (Ref.
+3188.8.131.52.01.001) is now available in an exclusive “orange” gold body.
+The alloy makes the precious gadget look even more gorgeous being accented by a black dial, black ceramic bezel, and an extremely comfortable Alligator leather strap of the same color.

-According to the Swiss watchmaker, they have created the new 18-carat “orange gold” alloy using 75 per cent gold, around 2 per cent of silver and platinum and almost 24 per cent of copper that actually provides the alloy with its rich, orange tint.
+According to Omega, they have created the new 18-karat “orange gold” alloy using 75 percent gold, around 2 percent of silver and platinum and almost 24 percent of copper that actually provides the alloy with its rich, orange tint.

-The traditionally large (more than 44 mm in diameter!) body of the new watch features an elegant combination of alternately polished and brushed surfaces, which makes the timekeeper look even more expensive and, well, classy: a rare thing when it comes to “professional” timekeepers that are supposed to look “stern.”
+The traditionally large (more than 44 mm in diameter!) body features an elegant combination of alternately polished and brushed surfaces, which makes the timekeeper look even more expensive and, well, classy: a rare thing when it comes to “professional” timekeepers that are supposed to look “stern.”

-Besides the new alloy that was used to create the body of the watch, there is also a new version of the cal.
+Besides the new alloy that was used to craft the case, there is also a new version of the cal.
 9300 automatic chronograph movement that makes this timekeeper stand out from the rest of the pack.

 Officially called Omega co-axial caliber 9301, the new column-wheel chronograph movement features a silicon balance spring that, thanks to antimagnetic properties of the material and its low mass, significantly enhances both the accuracy and longevity of the new timekeeper.

 In fact, Omega is so confident in its new caliber that it even sells the watch with a four-year warranty!